American River Parkway Cordova Creek Naturalization

 cbec provided restoration/rehabilitation design services for Cordova Creek.

-We performed post project aerial surveying via UAV (drone) services for this endeavor.
+We performed post project aerial surveying via UAS (drone) services for this endeavor.
 For more information on this process see here.

 Our approach to habitat restoration design and planning included three co-equal goals of the project: habitat quality, aesthetics, and functionality.
 Multiple stakeholders are involved with this project, including Regional Parks, County DWR, The Water Forum, SAFCA, Rancho Cordova, Soil Born Farms, and the CNPS.